Buying a car on finance - what is hire purchase and how it differs to a car loan

-We spend so much time commuting in our cars that the style, comfort and “spec” of a new car is easily appreciated.
+We spend so much time in our cars that the comfort of a new car makes all the difference.
 If you find yourself thinking of getting a new or used car, there are many different types of car finance available to you if you do not have the funds immediately ready.
-These options can include hire purchase, PCP, and a car loan.
+These can include Hire Purchase, PCP, and a Car Loan.

 In this blog we will explore all aspects of buying a car on finance and how they differ to help you make an informed decision.